 Best Plants for Bedroom Air Quality

 And although plants emit carbon dioxide (not to be confused with the dangerous carbon monoxide) during the night, it is less than what another person would.
-And they then convert carbon dioxide to oxygen during the day… Except for the snake plant, also known as the Sansevieria.
+Also, they then convert carbon dioxide ingoo oxygen during the day… Except for the snake plant, also known as the Sansevieria.
 The Snake plant converts carbon dioxide to oxygen during the night – that’s why it’s a firm favourite in the bedroom.
 It’s arguably the easiest houseplant to look after as it can survive for days without water and direct or indirect light.
 But the snake plant isn’t just a bedroom plant.
 Look around and you’ll see they are everywhere – particularly in smart office buildings and lobbies, perhaps to help generate fresh air…

-Light, or lack of light, is the issue to work around when decorating an aparment with plants.
+Light, or lack of light, is the issue to work around when decorating an apartment with plants.
 It is tempting to buy an outdoor plant for the home because it is pretty or matches the decor, but you’ll soon find that it doesn’t work.
 No matter how much we are willing it, an outdoor plant won’t last much longer than a couple of weeks indoors.
 Ensure you’re shopping in the right department and find a plant that does not need lots of natural sunlight.

 The English Ivy is one of our favourites.
 It prefers bright indirect light, but can survive in low light.
 However, can be irritable on the skin.
 The Maidenhair fern is beautiful and likes indirect sunlight.
 But it is a high maintenance plant…get the light and the watering wrong and it dies.
 The popular Parlour Palm grows well in medium to low light.
-The Peace Lily blooms better the more light it gets and the ZZ plants thrives in darker spots – almost impossible to kill.
+Peace Lily blooms better the more light it gets and the plants thrives in darker spots – almost impossible to kill.

 Pots for indoor Plants